Reza-Babakhani/tabaghe16-podcat/README.md

 <br/>
 If you're a programmer, chances are you listen to a podcast while coding.
 At least I am like this.
 One of those podcasts that I listen to while coding is Tabaghe16.
 Thanks to Sohail Alavi.

 I already said on my [about page](https://rezababakhani.ir/about) that Flutter is very attractive and lovely to me.
-I always like to define a Flutter side project next to the commercial back-end projects I have.
+I always like to define a Flutter side project next to the commercial projects I have.
 <br/>
 This time I said that I would achieve two aims at once.
 Instead of listening to the podcast while coding, I code the podcast. ㋡
 <br/>